ART&CULTURE / 2020.10.30

 Mr. Yanai;

-Designer who speaks with visuals
+Designer who speaks visually

 ――What kind of LINE interaction did you get close to completion?

-Mr. Kosugi, Mr. Yanai;
+Mr. Kosugi and Mr. Yanai;

-Mr. Kosugi, Mr. Yanai;
+Mr. Kosugi and Mr. Yanai;